openstack/barbican/doc/source/admin/upgrade.rst

 The barbican-api-paste.ini configuration file for the paste pipeline was updated to add the http_proxy_to_wsgi middleware.
-It can be used to help barbican respond with the correct URL refs when it’s put behind a TLS proxy (such as HAProxy).
+It can be used to help barbican respond with the correct URL refs when it's put behind a TLS proxy (such as HAProxy).
 This middleware is disabled by default, but can be enabled via a configuration option in the oslo_middleware group.